VladimirMakaev/cqrs-journey-doc/Tales_04_DigitalMarketing.markdown

 It is important to start thinking about how your bounded contexts will communicate with each other.
 Events and event sourcing are often associated with CQRS for good reason.
 The DMS uses events to keep an auditable change history which results in a very obvious integration strategy of eventing.

 At this point the DMS is modular, injectable, testable (not necessarily fully tested), and beginning to be divided by bounded context but we have yet to talk about CQRS.
-All of this ground work is necessary to change the architecture of a large application–don’t be tempted to skip it.
+All of this ground work is necessary to change the architecture of a large application--don’t be tempted to skip it.

 The first piece of CQRS we started with was the commands and queries.
 This might seem obtusely obvious but I point it out because we did not start with eventing, event sourcing, caching, or even a bus.
 We created some commands and a bit of wiring to map them to command handlers.
 If you took our advice earlier and you are using an Inversion of Control (IoC) container, the mapping of command to command handler can be done in less than a day.
 Since the DMS is now modular and injectable our container can create the command handler dependencies with minimal effort which allowed us to wire our commands into our existing middleware code.
 Most applications already have a remoting or gateway layer that performs this function of translating UI calls into middleware / BO functions.
 In the DMS, the commands and queries replaced that layer.